 I removed my glasses with shaking hands.

 It wasn’t total darkness, more a deep blue-gray twilight.
-Only the brightest stars and planets pierced the sky, and the horizon still glowed white-orange in all directions.
+Only the brightest stars and planets pierced the sky, and the horizon still glowed white-orange in all directions, light from the area unblocked by the moon’s shadow.
 Above us all, the sun had turned into a tiny black disk ringed in a feathery white corona.
+It looked small and crisp.
+Otherworldly.

 The weirdness of it surprised me.
 It’s no wonder the ancients freaked out whenever this happened.
 Even though I knew that it was just a chance alignment, a beautiful coincidence that our moon was the exact size and distance to barely blot out the sun, my mind couldn’t even begin to take it all in.
 My eyes unexpectedly welled with tears.
 “I’m, like, crying?”
 I said to Nash.

-Even though I kept the GoPro rolling unattended, I only took one photo of the eclipse – I didn’t want to tear my eyes away for too long.
+Even though I kept the GoPro rolling unattended, I only took one photo of the eclipse – I didn’t want to take my eyes away for too long.

 Just over two minutes later, everyone shouted again as the sun reappeared.